 Cirque Dreams Holidaze brings its latest electrifying and reimagined live family holiday spectacular to Chattanooga's Tivoli Theatre with an unforgettable performance.
 This critically acclaimed extravaganza is both a Broadway musical and new Cirque adventure wrapped into the ultimate holiday gift for the entire family!

 Chattanooga Riverboat's Southern Belle Christmas Carol Dinner Cruises

 Come hungry and leave jolly at this wonderful Chattanooga tradition!
-This 2.5 hour cruise includes a delicious dinner menu, serving prime rib and shrimp creole with baby red potatoes and other yummy vegetables.
+This 2.5-hour cruise includes a delicious dinner menu, serving prime rib, shrimp creole, with baby red potatoes and other yummy vegetables.
 Top things off with a glass of wine or champagne over some live Christmas music, and you’ve got one unforgettable night.
-You will also get the chance to tour the historic boat and meet the man of the season himself, Santa Clause.
+You will also get the chance to tour the historic boat and meet the man of the season himself Santa Claus.

 Chattanooga Riverboat's Southern Belle 'Tis the Season Lunch Cruise

 This is the perfect opportunity to take a break and enjoy a special holiday 2-hour cruise and lunch on the Tennessee River!
 There will be live Christmas music accompanied by delicious food including flat iron steak and lemon basil chicken.

 Chris Tomlin Christmas: Christmas Songs of Worship at the Tivoli Theatre